-According to our Strategic Plan, Andrews University will provide an environment that nurtures excellence in pedagogy and research in a strong faith environment and we will be known for this excellence.
+Andrews University continues to provide an environment that nurtures excellence in pedagogy and research in a strong faith environment; and we will be known for this excellence.

 The Faculty Institute is an opportunity to engage the entire faculty in professional development around themes that are important to us as an academic community.
-Accordingly, this year's Faculty Institute is centered on the integration of faith and learning, assessment, high tech teaching & learning, research, and effective teaching and pedagogy.
-The theme for this year's Faculty Institute is Truth in Learning and the Institute is another step on our continued journey toward excellence.
+Accordingly, this year's Faculty Institute is centered on the integration of faith and learning, assessment, high tech teaching & learning, research, effective teaching and pedagogy, and wholeness and balanced.
+The theme for this year's Faculty Institute is With All Your Heart, Soul and Mind and the Institute is another step on our continued journey toward excellence.

 RSVP and Schedule